 Andrew King has recently graduated with his Bachelor of Computing Systems.
 As well as being one of EIT’s 2016 Valedictorians Andrew has just landed himself a job at NOW in Napier.
 Find out about Andrew’s experiences as a student, what he enjoyed most about the course and his advice to anyone thinking about studying at EIT.

-All computing degree and specialist diploma programmes include an industry based project providing those nearing graduation with an opportunity to work with industry either as an intern in an IT company or working with a commercial organisation on a specific project.
+All computing Degree and specialist Diploma programmes include an industry based project providing those nearing graduation with an opportunity to work with industry either as an intern in an IT role, or working with a commercial organisation on a specific project.

 A purpose-built Information Technology Complex is located at the Hawke’s Bay Campus.
 There are nine networked computer labs with 24 student workstation stations in each.
 The rooms are environmentally controlled, with data show equipment in each room.
 There are specific labs for software development, hardware, multimedia and a room for project work.
 The facility also has a 50-seat tiered lecturer theatre.